Harness

 • macOS 14 or later, Xcode 16+ (Swift 6 strict concurrency)

-• Homebrew + idb-companion + xcodegen
+• Homebrew + xcodegen

 • An API key for at least one supported provider — Anthropic, OpenAI, or Google — stored in the macOS Keychain on first run